Lnk2past/lnk2past-matrix-portal-m4/README.md

 Press CTRL+C to quit
 ```

 The address that the Matrix Portal can see is `http://192.168.1.159:5000` and so we want to place that URL in `code.py`.
 Note that your valid address may be different depending on your router/modem!.
-Once there the weather mode should pull the weather for the location specified in the server (the bit `PHI/40,75` is approximately Camden COunty)
+Once there the weather mode should pull the weather for the location specified in the server (the bit `PHI/40,75` is approximately Camden County)